Oyster farming on Georges River: Decline and end of oyster farming

-Oyster farming on the river finally succumbed in the mid-1990s, to the spread of 'QX disease'.
+Most oyster farming activity on the river finally succumbed in the mid-1990s, to the spread of 'QX disease'.
 QX is caused by a protozoan parasite, Marteilia sydneyi, which affects Sydney Rock Oysters.
 It had been present, in the Richmond, Tweed and Clarence river estuaries, since the 1970s, leading to a decline in oyster farming there.
 When it first appeared in Georges River in 1994, it wiped out 90% of the farmed oysters, in affected areas.
 Effects of QX were worst in parts of the river with lower salinity.
 The first area affected was Lugarno and QX spread downstream over the next few years, until all the oyster growing locations in the estuary, apart from Quibray Bay, were affected by late 1999.

 QX-resistant Sydney rock oyster strains came too late to save most of the Georges River industry.
 Although selective breeding of oyster strains can reduce mortality due to QX, it was expected to take four generations of selective breeding to achieve a mortality rate of around 10%, an acceptable level for commercial viability.
 Most oyster farmers on Georges River could not survive that long, and most remaining oyster farmers gave up their leases in the estuary in 1996–1997.
 Prior to QX, there were still 89 oyster farming leases, over an area of 94.6 hectares of the estuary, and around 40 oyster farmers, but by late 1999, only seven oyster farmers remained on working leases.

 Farming continued downstream at Woolooware Bay, initially by bringing in immature oysters, from the Hawkesbury and Wallis Lake, and fattening them before February and March, when the QX virus was most virulent.
 Later, approval was given to farm (infertile) triploid Pacific Oysters, which are not susceptible to QX disease, in the Georges River estuary.
 These measures ensured that a vestige of the Georges River industry survived, while QX resistant Sydney Rock Oysters were being bred.
 In 2010, the estuary was hit with Pacific Oyster Mortality Syndrome (POMS), and both (infertile) farmed and wild Pacific oysters in the estuary died in great numbers.
 Fortunately, by 2011, the last oyster farmers on the estuary were able to resume production of Sydney Rock Oysters, which were not only QX-resistant but also much faster maturing than earlier rock oysters.
 There was optimism about a revival of the industry on the Georges River.